MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-16190.md

 For more information on the highlighted features of this and other Windows updates, see [What's cool in Windows 10](http://go.microsoft.com/fwlink/?LinkId=823181).
 In addition, see [Windows Developer Platform features](https://developer.microsoft.com/windows/platform/features) for a high-level overview of both past and future additions to the Windows platform.

-### New Features
+## New Features

-## Effects
+### Effects

 These new effects use depth, perspective, and movement to help users focus on important UI elements.
+They are only available in the SDK Preview Build.

 [Acrylic material](../style/acrylic.md) is a type of brush that creates transparent textures.